WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## 🖥 Requirements
 1. **Implement the [following features](#feature-slices) below** using disciplined [Test Driven Development](http://wiki.c2.com/?TestDrivenDevelopment)
-   - Front-end should call the backend to get the data **-OR-** implement the front-end without a real backend first (use test data and [stubs](https://martinfowler.com/articles/mocksArentStubs.html) to provide that data)
+   - Front-end should call the backend to get the data **-OR-** implement the front-end without a real backend first (use test data and [stubs](https://martinfowler.com/articles/mocksArentStubs.html) to provide data to the front-end (client))

 ## 🖥 TDD Tips
 While doing this kata, keep these in mind: